ThanhdatOris/idle_universe/PROGRESS.md

 ### What Needs Work:

-- ⚠️ Upgrade multipliers not applied to production
+- ✅ Upgrade multipliers applied to production and clicks
 - ⚠️ No UI for achievements/upgrades
 - ⚠️ Prestige screen is placeholder
 - ⚠️ Stats screen shows fake data